-SPAIN: When doing business in another country it is important to know about habits and cultural norms.
-Learning about culture in advance may be key to gain partners abroad and further to develop good business relationships with these.
+When doing business in another country it is important to know about its habits and cultural norms.
+Learning about culture in advance may be the key to gaining partners abroad and further to developing good business relationships with these.
 Please note that this is a general guide to Spanish business culture.
 Culture is diverse, and we recommend observing and adapting to your surroundings.

 Addressing a person

-In Spain close relationships between business partners are important.
-Before doing business Spaniards therefore want to get to know you.
-In the first meeting, you should show interest in your business partner’s life and be open for conversations about family and background.
-This reason for this custom is that the Spaniards want to see whether you can be trusted before starting a business relationship.
+In Spain, close relationships between business partners can be important, and Spaniards may want to get to know you before doing business.
+It is polite to show interest in your business partner’s life and be open for conversations about family and background.

 Working hours and holidays

-Lunch is between 2 pm and 4 pm.
-Most people in Spain eat at home, though in big cities, it is common to go to a restaurant and have a menu (and avoid the double commute).
-Dinner is generally a lighter meal; 10pm is the normal time at restaurants.
+Lunch is normally between 2 pm and 4 pm.
+Dinner is generally a lighter meal, and 10 pm is the normal time at restaurants.

-There are national, state, and local holidays.
-When a holiday falls on a Tuesday or a Thursday, it is common in the office to take the adjacent Monday or Friday puente off for a long weekend.
+There are national, state and local holidays.
+When a holiday falls on a Tuesday or a Thursday, it is not uncommon to take the adjacent Monday or Friday off.

 Time and punctuality